robertbraeutigam/scan/README.md

 ### Data Types

-Timestamp is an absolute or relative millisecond precision value stored as a variable length integer.
-Any value smaller than 1.000.000.000 must be considered a relative number of milliseconds from some reference value defined by context.
-Larger values must be considered "absolute", i.e. referenced from epoch.
+A relative timestamp is a strictly increasing, millisecond precision integer from a context-given reference point.
+It is stored as a variable length integer.

+Note, that the relative timestamp is a true measure of time passed, so unix timestamps or any derived values are *not* usable, because they may act wierd around leap seconds.
+Prefer raw system clock counts or raw millis counted from system start.

 A Value structure is a single value to a type defined elsewhere.
 It's structure is:
 * Identifier (variable length integer)